COMP4804IqraAbbasi/COMP4804/README.md

 # COMP4804_Project
-This repository contains the complete source code for COMP4804 Data Analytics Project: Information Extraction through Knowledge Graphs.
+This repository contains the complete source code for the COMP4804 Data Analytics Project: Information Extraction through Knowledge Graphs.
 The pipeline and usage for each stage in the project is as follows:

 1. FilingScraper